Nginx: History

+2000s

 Igor Sysoev began development of Nginx in 2002.
 Originally, Nginx was developed to solve the C10k problem, and to fill the needs of multiple websites including the Rambler search engine and portal, for which it was serving 500 million requests per day by September 2008.

+2010s

 Nginx Inc. was founded in July 2011 by Sysoev and Maxim Konovalov to provide commercial products and support for the software.

-The company's principal place of business is San Francisco, California, while legally incorporated in British Virgin Islands.

 In October 2011, Nginx, Inc. raised $3 million from BV Capital, Runa Capital, and MSD Capital, Michael Dell's venture fund.

 The company announced commercial support options for companies using Nginx in production.
-Nginx offered commercial support in February 2012, and paid Nginx Plus subscription in August 2013.Support packages focus on installation, configuration, performance improvement, etc. Support includes proactive notifications about major changes, security patches, updates and patches.
+Nginx offered commercial support in February 2012, and paid Nginx Plus subscription in August 2013.
+Support packages focus on installation, configuration, performance improvement, etc. Support includes proactive notifications about major changes, security patches, updates and patches.
 Nginx, Inc. also offers consulting services to assist customers in custom configuration or adding additional features.

 In October 2013, Nginx, Inc. raised a $10 million series B investment round led by New Enterprise Associates.
 That round included previous investors, as well as Aaron Levie, CEO and founder of Box.com.
 In December 2014, Nginx raised a $20 million series B1 round led by New Enterprise Associates, with participation from e.ventures (formerly BV Capital), Runa Capital, Index Ventures and Nginx's own CEO Gus Robertson.

 In September 2017, Nginx announced an API management tool, NGINX Controller, which would build off of their API Gateway, NGINX Plus.
 In October 2017, Nginx, Inc. announced general available Nginx Amplify SaaS providing monitoring and analytics capabilities for Nginx.

 In June 2018, Nginx, Inc. raised $43 million in Series C Funding in a round led by Goldman Sachs "to Accelerate Application Modernization and Digital Transformation for Enterprises".

-On 11 March 2019, F5 Networks acquired Nginx, Inc. for US$670 million.
+On 11 March 2019, F5 acquired Nginx, Inc. for US$670 million.

 On 12 December 2019, it was reported that the Moscow offices of Nginx Inc. had been raided by police, and that Sysoev and Konovalov had been detained.
 The raid was conducted under a search warrant connected to a copyright claim over Nginx by Rambler—which asserts that it owns all rights to the code because it was written while Sysoev was an employee of the company.
 On 16 December 2019, Russian state lender Sberbank, which owns 46.5 percent of Rambler, called an extraordinary meeting of Rambler's board of directors asking Rambler's management team to request Russian law enforcement agencies cease pursuit of the criminal case, and begin talks with Nginx and with F5.

+2020s

-On 18 January 2022, it was announced that Igor Sysoev is leaving Nginx and F5.
+On 18 January 2022, it was announced that Igor Sysoev was leaving Nginx and F5.

+In late 2022, Angie, an open source fork of Nginx, was released by some of the former Nginx developers.
+Igor Sysoev is not actively involved in this project.

+In February 2024, Maxim Dounin, one of Nginx's core developers, created a Nginx fork called freenginx.
+In the open letter announcing the creation, Maxim Dounin criticised F5's interference with Nginx's development.